Early Gold Commemoratives were made from 1903 to 1926. There is one dollar, two and a half dollar, and even two fifty dollars coins in this series.

 CAC.
 Well struck with rich satiny luster and pleasing surfaces.
 A scarce issue with just 6,749 struck.

-Frosty yellow-gold surfaces and a sharp strike.
+Brilliant yellow-gold surfaces and a sharp strike.
+A mintage of 5,000.